blackhillsinfosec/Wifi-Forge/README.md

 ```
 If other issues are encountered, start a thread in the issues section of the repo! :)

+### Dockerfile stops at apt update!

+Once in a while, the dockerfile will fail before installing packages.
+Though unconfirmed, this error usually occurs after running Wifi-forge (either on baremetal or within a docker).
+Rebooting and running the Dockerfile again typically solves the issue.

 ## Links and Further Reading

 - https://mininet-wifi.github.io/